apify/actor-whitepaper/README.md

 ### Schema files

-The structure of actor's [input and output](#input-and-output) can optionally be dictated by the input and output schema files.
+The structure of actor's [input and output](#input-and-output) can be optionally dictated by the input and output schema files.
 These files list properties accepted by actor on input, and properties that the actor produces on output, respectively.
-The input and output schema files are used to render a user interface for people to make it easy to run the actor, to generate API documentation, render the view of actor's output, and enable connecting actor outputs to inputs of another actor for rich workflows.
+The input and output schema files are used to render a user interface to make it easy to run the actor manually, to generate API documentation, render the view of actor's output, validate the input, and to enable connecting actor outputs to input of another actor for rich workflows.

-The input and output schema is defined by two JSON files that are referenced from the [Actor file](#actor-file):
+The input and output schema is defined by two JSON files that are linked from the [Actor file](#actor-file):

 - [Input schema file](./pages/INPUT_SCHEMA.md)
 - [Output schema file](./pages/OUTPUT_SCHEMA.md)

-Both input and output schemas can reference schema files for specific storages:
+Both input and output schema files can additionally reference schema files for specific storages:

 - [Dataset schema file](./pages/DATASET_SCHEMA.md)